 Origins

 Origen (one of the early Church Fathers) hints in his work Contra Celsum at powerful entities called the “fallen watchers”, grouping Abezethibou and others with the Grigori, who corrupt humanity through forbidden arts—much like their aid to Jannes and Jambres.
-Medieval grimoires, such as the Grand Grimoire, elevate him to Hell’s strategist, advisor to Beelzebub amid the Seven Princes’ court.
+Medieval grimoires, such as the Grand Grimoire, raise him to Hell’s strategist, advisor to Beelzebub amid the Seven Princes’ court.

 In Pseudomonarchia Daemonum (1577), Johann Weyer classifies him loosely under the category of gluttony princes, tying his hunger for Tartarus souls to Beelzebub’s fly-swarm.
 This evolution reflects Christianity’s assimilation: Jewish exodus adversary becomes universal tempter, his prison a baptismal inversion.